-Students who wish to change schedule by dropping a course within the published time parameters may do so with the permission of their academic advisor.
+Students who wish to change their schedule by dropping a course within the published time parameters may do so with the permission of their academic advisor.
+M.A. students are allowed to drop an elective up until the end of the second week of a regular semester.
+In this case, students must have advisor approval of the alternate elective that must be completed in a subsequent term and within the Master's program time limits.
 Students who withdraw from a course prior to completion will be assigned the grade of W up to the withdrawal deadline or F after the deadline.
 Medical withdrawals will be assigned a grade of W. A change of grade may be allowed for a medical withdrawal.
 The grade W is not calculated into the CGPA.
 The grade W will be considered credits attempted for which the student has incurred a financial obligation for the semester and will affect the successful course completion percentage.